">

 CAMARILLO ROTARY—THE FIRST 50 YEARS 2022-02-23 08:00:00Z 0

-2023 BUSINESS ETHICS AWARDS
+2025 RANDY CHURCHILL BUSINESS ETHICS AWARDS

 One of the key pillars of Rotary is Service Above Self, which can be carried out in a number of ways, including through one’s vocation.
-Recently, Camarillo Rotary presented its annual Business Ethics Awards, recognizing and celebrating individuals and businesses in the Camarillo community who have exemplified service to others and have operated under the highest ethical standards.
+Recently, Camarillo Rotary presented its annual Randy Churchill Business Ethics Awards, recognizing and celebrating individuals and businesses in the Camarillo community who have exemplified service to others and have operated under the highest ethical standards.

-2023 BUSINESS ETHICS AWARDS 2021-06-23 07:00:00Z 0
+2025 RANDY CHURCHILL BUSINESS ETHICS AWARDS 2021-06-23 07:00:00Z 0

 CAMARILLO ROTARY PLANTS TREES AT OAK GROVE PARK